 What do homeschoolers want to deschool from?

-- We assume kids should always be busy, be kept busy.
+- So we assume kids should always be busy, and be kept busy.

 - We assume kids must have constant exposure to new things.

-- We assume kids need to identify in a particular grade.
+- And we assume kids need to identify in a particular grade.

 - We assume kids need teachers to learn stuff.